 OPC UA security works within the overall Cyber Security Management System (CSMS) of a site.
 Sites often have a CSMS that addresses security policy and procedures, personnel, responsibilities, audits, and physical security.
 A CSMS typically addresses threats that include those that were described in 4.3.
 They also analyse the security risks and determine what security controls the site needs.

 Resulting security controls commonly implement a “defence-in-depth” strategy that provides multiple layers of protection and recognizes that no single layer can protect against all attacks.
-Boundary protections, shown as abstract examples in Figure 1, may include firewalls, intrusion detection and prevention systems, controls on dial-in connections, and controls on media and computers that are brought into the system.
-Protections in components of the system may include hardened configuration of the operating systems, security patch management, anti-virus programs, and not allowing email in the control network.
-Standards that may be followed by a site include [NERC CIP] and [IEC 62351] which are referenced in Clause 2.
+Boundary protections, shown as abstract examples in Figure 1, can include firewalls, intrusion detection and prevention systems, controls on dial-in connections, and controls on media and computers that are brought into the system.
+Protections in components of the system can include hardened configuration of the operating systems, security patch management, anti-virus programs, and not allowing email in the control network.
+Standards that could be followed by a site include NERC CIP and IEC62351 which are referenced in Clause 2.

 The security requirements of a site CSMS apply to its OPC UA interfaces.
 That is, the security requirements of the OPC UA interfaces that are deployed at a site are specified by the site, not by the OPC UA specification.
 OPC UA specifies features that are intended so that conformant OPC UA Applications can meet the security requirements that are expected to be made by sites where they will be deployed.
 Those who are responsible for the security at the site should determine how to meet the site requirements with OPC UA conformant products.